This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Make the Almond milk

 Next, make fresh almond milk by blending the almonds with fresh water.
-I describe in detail how to make almond milk in this blogpost.
-However, this usually takes between 1-2 minutes to blend into rich, creamy almond milk thoroughly.
+I describe in detail how to make almond milk.
+However, it usually takes between 1-2 minutes to blend into rich, creamy almond milk thoroughly.

 Note* Don’t throw away the leftover pulp – you can add it to smoothies or cereals.
-I give a lot more ideas here.
+I give a lot more ideas my post homemade almond milk.

 Step 3: Prepare the Almond Milk Yogurt